Senators seen as PM puppets

 "As as result, the new government will have to draw 'cobra' MPs to join it.
 This means reforms have made no progress after five years of the regime being in power," Mr Thirachai said, adding the senators should vote for a prime minister independently of those who appointed them.

-The term "cobra", or ngu hao in Thai, refers to renegade politicians who vote in favour of the opposing side.
+The term "cobra", or ngu hao in Thai, refers to renegade politicians who jump ship and vote in favour of the opposing side.

 Yutthaporn Isarachai, a political scientist from Sukhothai Thammathirat Open University, said the chances of the country finding a way out of its current problems seem limited now it has become clear who the appointed senators are.